The A47 is the main strategic route linking Norfolk to the Midlands and the North on one side and Europe on the other.

 Highways England, the government company charged with operating, maintaining and improving England’s motorways and major A roads, is responsible for the A47.
 Highways England has committed £300m to improve the A47 with work set to begin in 2020.

 For more information on these improvements visit the Highways England website.

 Norfolk County Council is part of the A47 Alliance, a campaigning group for improvements to the road that brings together the business community, local authorities, MPs and others.

-Earlier this year the A47 Alliance agreed its priorities for securing further improvements along the route earlier this year.
+The A47 Alliance agreed its priorities for securing further improvements along the route in 2017.
 The schemes in Norfolk that have been identified as a priority are dualling the Acle Straight between Acle and Great Yarmouth and dualling the A47 Tilney to East Winch, including the Hardwick flyover, south of King’s Lynn.

 For more information visit the Just Dual It campaign page.